floenavi/floenavi/FEATURES.md

   the grid icon is set YELLOW.
   Since the data for station S1 is more current than the x-axis station, the grid bearing is reconstructed from the last recorded bearing between origin and S1 and the X/Y-position of S1 on the grid.
+Additional stations increase the accuracy, especially if they are spaced further apart.

 ### Grid and station messages {#status-messages}